Nubuscu/nubuscu.github.io/readme.md

 ## What's in a name?

-talking about music, or art in general, can fee la bit pretentious
+talking about music, or art in general, can feel a bit pretentious

 ## Tech stack